wenslauce/amc/README.md

 ## 🌍 About Adams Minerals and Consultancy

-Adams Minerals and Consultancy Limited is a specialized minerals trading and strategic consultancy firm headquartered in **Nairobi, Kenya**.
+Adams Minerals and Consultancy Limited is a specialized minerals trading and strategic consultancy firm headquartered in **Entebbe, Uganda**.
 We provide expert minerals trading and strategic consultancy services across Africa, the Middle East, Asia, Europe, and the Americas.

 ### 🎯 Our Mission
 To deliver excellence in minerals trading, resource assessment, and strategic business consultancy through deep expertise in mineral resources, market analysis, and comprehensive business advisory services.